What Happened to Chuck Norris? His Life After “Walker, Texas Ranger”

 But the television landscape was changing fast.
 Shows like The Sopranos and CSI were ushering in a new era of complex anti-heroes and forensic procedurals, and there didn’t seem to be much room left for the earnest, black-and-white heroism that Norris represented.

 What actually happened to Chuck Norris after Walker Texas Ranger is far more interesting than anyone could have predicted.
 He didn’t fade away into obscurity.
-Instead, he became a global internet deity, survived a family health crisis that nearly destroyed him, built a multimillion-dollar business empire, and returned to action movies in his mid-80s.
+Instead, he became a global internet deity, survived a family health crisis that nearly destroyed him, built a multimillion-dollar business empire, and returned to action movies in his mid-80s before passing away on March 19, 2026, at age 86.

-The story of Chuck Norris from 2001 to today is one of the most remarkable reinventions in celebrity history.
+The story of Chuck Norris from 2001 to his death is one of the most remarkable reinventions in celebrity history.

 The Failed Attempts to Keep the Magic Alive